For orders and inquiries: books@macedonianhistory.ca

 distinct national identity goes on even today.
 The author concludes

-that Balkan acceptance of a Macedonian identity, nation, and state has
+that Balkan acceptance of a Macedonian identity, nation, and state

 become a necessity for stability in the Balkans and in a united